-Bit 3 = NRTX No Retransmission
+Bit 3 = NRTX No Retransmission - Read/Set/Clear

-Read/Set/Clear

 Set by software to disable the retransmission of unsuccessful messages.
+It does not stop transmission in case of Arbitration Lost.

 Cleared by software to enable retransmission of messages until success is met.